Fraser-Greenlee/SpatialDataIncidentResponse/README.md

     *Extracting longitude, latitude coordinates for a location using right-click with the hand tool selected in QGIS*

-2. **Data Augmentation** - Visit [```AugmentLocations.ipynb```](https://colab.research.google.com/github/EdwardALockhart/SpatialDataIncidentResponse/blob/main/AugmentLocations.ipynb) and follow the instructions to add spatial conversions and metadata to the location records which are exported in a variety of formats (.csv, .gpkg, .gpx) to Google Drive in a root folder called ```_SpatialData```. [```AugmentLocations.ipynb```](https://colab.research.google.com/github/EdwardALockhart/SpatialDataIncidentResponse/blob/main/AugmentLocations.ipynb) uses [Google Colaboratory](https://colab.research.google.com/), where python code can be run temporarily on a virtual machine within a web browser, integrating with Google Drive to read and export files.
+2. **Data Augmentation** - Visit [```AugmentLocations.ipynb```](https://colab.research.google.com/github/EdwardALockhart/SpatialDataIncidentResponse/blob/main/AugmentLocations.ipynb) and follow the instructions to add spatial conversions and metadata to the location records which are exported in a variety of formats (.csv, .gpkg, .gpx) to ```_SpatialData/Processed``` on Google Drive. [```AugmentLocations.ipynb```](https://colab.research.google.com/github/EdwardALockhart/SpatialDataIncidentResponse/blob/main/AugmentLocations.ipynb) uses [Google Colaboratory](https://colab.research.google.com/), where python code can be run temporarily on a virtual machine within a web browser.

     The code uses data available only for Great Britain from the Ordnance Survey (GB postcodes and roads), therefore areas outside Great Britain are unsupported.